keu/docs/astro/create-cluster.md

 - Your preferred node instance type
 - Your preferred max node count

-If you don't specify configuration preferences, Astronomer creates a cluster with two `m5.xlarge` nodes and a maximum node count of 20 in `us-east-1`.
-For information on all supported regions, configurations, and defaults, see [AWS resource reference](resource-reference-aws.md).
+If you don't specify configuration preferences, Astronomer support creates a cluster with two `m5.xlarge` nodes and a maximum node count of 20 in `us-east-1`.
+For information on all supported regions, configurations, and defaults, see [Resources required for Astro on AWS](resource-reference-aws.md).

 #### Additional setup for AWS regions that are disabled by default